-There’s a wide variety of electric bikes on offer in Australia, some that offer only e-bikes and others that have used their experience in standard bicycle manufacturing to design an electric bike range.
+There’s a wide variety of electric bikes on offer in Australia, some that offer only e-bikes and others that have also used their experience in standard bicycle manufacturing to design an electric bike range.
 The list below shows some of the bigger brands available as well as some local companies popular amongst Australians in 2019.
 The types of e-bikes available will vary based on your location.

 - Riese & Müller